josemotta/IoT.Starter.Pi.Thing/README.md

 #### Temperature Sensor DS18B20 1-wire

 The `Thing` is supposed to be attached to a temperature sensor.
-In order to better explore the built in `1-Wire` technology available at Linux, the DS18B20 is featuring at this `Thing`.
+In order to explore the built in `1-Wire` technology available at Linux, the DS18B20 is featuring at this `Thing`.
 Please see more details below.

 Other popular temperature sensors are available, for example the DHT22 allows temperature and humidity readings from the same component.
 Please check this [post](https://www.hackster.io/adamgarbo/raspberry-pi-2-iot-thingspeak-dht22-sensor-b208f4) from Adam Garbo, containing valuable info to get RPI running.